 In February 2022, the METI released the GX League Basic Concept, a framework based on voluntary participation by companies that sets the direction for its establishment in FY2023 and beyond.
-Discussions will begin in FY2022 to prepare for the establishment of the GX League together with the 440 companies that support the basic concept.35 And also the GX League will be a platform for industry-government-academia collaboration among businesses that regard efforts to achieve carbon neutrality by 2050 and national greenhouse gas emission reduction targets by 2030 as opportunities for their own growth, and that are actively working to reform the entire economic and social system, including stakeholders, to achieve emission reductions and increase industrial competitiveness.
+Discussions will begin in FY2022 to prepare for the establishment of the GX League together with the 440 companies that support the basic concept.
+The GX League will also be a platform for industry-government-academia collaboration among businesses that regard efforts to achieve carbon neutrality by 2050 and national GHG emission reduction targets by 2030 as opportunities for their own growth, and that are actively working to reform the entire economic and social system, including stakeholders, to achieve emission reductions and increase industrial competitiveness.